-Top 3 Hosting Providers For WordPress in 2018
+Top 3 Hosting Providers For WordPress

-Luckily, I’ve been been building WordPress websites for many years and have dealt with my share of really good hosting providers as well as some I wouldn’t recommend to my worst enemy.
+Luckily, I’ve been building WordPress websites for many years and have dealt with my share of really good hosting providers as well as some I wouldn’t recommend to my worst enemy.
 In an effort to make your life easier, I am going to highlight the top 3 hosting providers I have used and break them down into 3 tiers:

 - Tier 1 = Basic WordPress usage (Personal blog)

 - Tier 2 = Full-scale WordPress buildout (Website)

 - Tier 3 = Selling products or driving over 25,000 monthly unique visitors to your website (E-commerce, large organization, etc.)